Opticron Oregon Observation 11×70 binoculars review

-During the past decade, inexpensive 70mm binoculars have become very popular among amateur astronomers.
+During the past decade or so, inexpensive 70mm binoculars have become very popular among amateur astronomers.
 Given Opticron’s reputation for good quality, we were very keen to try its Oregon Observation 11x70s.

-The binoculars came packaged with a soft and slightly padded nylon case, neck strap, lens caps, rainguard and a separate plastic wallet, which held a microfibre cleaning cloth and the instruction booklet.
-The booklet is generic for several types of binoculars and is written in clear, standard English.
+The binoculars came packaged with a soft and slightly padded nylon case, neck strap, lens caps and rain guard, plus a separate plastic wallet which held a microfibre cleaning cloth and the instruction booklet.

 The binoculars have a slightly matt-finish rubber armour, which allowed us to grip confidently without having to hold on too tight.

 The hinge, focus wheel and right-eyepiece dioptre ring all moved smoothly with enough uniform resistance to make them easy to adjust but not liable to inadvertently slip.

 The minimum interpupillary distance is nominally 57mm, but this will be dependent on the width of the bridge of your nose.

 When you hold the exit pupils up to the light, each appears perfectly round except for a single, almost imperceptible, ‘cut-off’ segment.
 This indicates slightly undersized prisms.

 The exit pupils of a pair of 11x70s should be 6.4mm in diameter, but we measured these as being just under 6mm.

 On investigation we found that, in common with most binoculars of this class, although the physical aperture is 70mm, the light path is internally stopped down to an effective aperture of 64mm.

 Any binoculars of this size will show more when they are mounted on a tripod with an adaptor fixed to its integral mounting bush.